Maryam090/AppFolioManager/src/content/sections/how-it-works.md

 ---
 subtitle: "How it Works"
-title: "How AppFolio Optimizes Your Application Portfolio"
+title: "How App Stack Optimizes Your Application Portfolio"
 description: Empowering enterprises with deep visibility, actionable insights, and centralized control across their entire application landscape.

 list: